dayer4b/anselmh.github.com/about/index.md

 ## What I do

+> Underrated Webdevs to Follow Vol. 1: @helloanselm, @respimg member, helped build opendevicelab.com, curates WDRL.
+>
+> <cite><a href="http://zachleat.com/" target="_blank">Zach Leatherman</a></cite>

 You can hire me for the following list of work:

-- **Front end development** (HTML5, CSS, JavaScript).
+- **Front-end development** (HTML5, CSS, JavaScript).
 If you want a performance optimized, well coded and modern project, I am happy to discuss it with you.
 This can be a cool, small one pager but also a large-scale web application.
 - **Code Reviews**.
 I can do a code quality review of your existing code and give you advice how to improve it.
 - **Device Testing**.
 I test, debug and review each project on a mass of devices in one of our device labs.
 This also correlates with my open source project [opendevicelab.com](http://opendevicelab.com/)
 - [**Speaking** about front end development](/conf/).